spillz/picty/README.rst

   - Folders of images in your local file system.
   - Images on cameras, phones and other media devices.
-  - Photo hosting services (Flickr currently supported).
+  - Images on photo hosting services you use (Flickr currently supported).

 * picty does not "Import" photos into its own database, it simply provides an interface for accessing them wherever they are.
 To keep things snappy